Installation of windows in Florida – what should you know? Florida Building Code in a nutshell

 their glass openings must be additionally secured.

 If you want your windows to be protected from the external wind effects and meet the state’s requirements, you have to either install impact glass or cover the openings with hurricane shutters that can be installed permanently or be removable.
-The hurricane shutters can be made from aluminium or steel and come in models such as accordion or roll-up.
+The hurricane shutters can be made from aluminum or steel and come in models such as accordion or roll-up.

 florida building code 2020 wind-borne debris regions map